Harvest Moon (album)

-Harvest Moon is the 19th studio album by Canadian musician Neil Young, released on November 2, 1992.
+Harvest Moon is the 21st studio album by Canadian-American musician Neil Young, released on November 2, 1992.
 Many of its backing musicians also appeared on Young's 1972 album Harvest.

-Recordings
+Background

 Recovering from a case of tinnitus that had come about after the recording of Ragged Glory (1990) and its subsequent tour (which produced the 1991 albums Weld and Arc), Young returned to the studio with Ben Keith, picking up the acoustic guitar, piano and banjo that had dominated albums such as Harvest, Comes a Time and Old Ways.
-1970s-era analogue equipment was used instead of digital recording to achieve a "warmer" feel, though the album was in fact recorded on Sony PCM 16/44.1kHz digital.
+1970s-era analogue equipment was used instead of digital recording to achieve a "warmer" feel, though the board used was Sony PCM 16/44.1 kHz digital.

-The subsequent 1992 tour was recorded and ultimately released on the 2009 Dreamin' Man live album, containing Young's solo renditions of all Harvest Moon tracks in a different order.
+The album's title and style drew comparisons to Young's 1972 career pinnacle Harvest.
+Young discussed the idea of making a follow up to Harvest in a 1992 Rolling Stone interview with Alan Light: "People had been asking me to do it for twenty years, and I never could figure out what it was in the first place.
+It just happened again, whatever it was that happened back then.
+But only because the songs made me do it."